vikashvit/2D-map-based-student-alumni-monitoring-solution/README.md

 # 2D-map-based-student-alumni-monitoring-solution
-Web based application using to monitor/track students on 2D map
+Web based application use to monitor/track students on 2D map

 Developed by: - Vikash Singh, VIT (vikash.singh2020@vitbhopal.ac.in)